Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Results

 We summarize the results in three main points.
 First, for the datasets generated by low-dimensional deterministic models (Lorenz and Cell cycle), we see a good performance of deterministic models, either based on time delay embedding (GTF-TD) or trained projection (SPDSR).
 Our stochastic model is, however, competitive in all three measures.
 DKF performs badly, mainly due to its limited prediction capacity.

-Second, for the Double well, RNN, and Neuron datasets, where the time series are dominated by random (or seemingly random) effects on short time scales, the stochastic models DPDSR and DKF show the best performance.
+Second, for the Double well, RNN, and Neuron datasets, where the time series are dominated by random (or seemingly random) effects on short time scales, the stochastic models DPDSR, DKF, and RSSM show the best performance.
 The deterministic models (SPDSR and GTF) have to approximate the random transitions through deterministic chaos; the SPDSR projection method does it better than the GTF-TD method based on the time embedding.
 We note that for these three dataset, the state of the art PECUZAL embedding failed and we used embedding with fixed delay and number of dimension instead.
 Thus, a worse performance of the time embedding method can be expected.
 The stochastic AR-LSTM method stands in between the two groups.

 Third, for the ECG dataset, several method are capable of learning a dynamical system that can generate the periodic ECG signal (Fig.~\ref{fig:time-series-all}).
-However, closer inspection reveals the variations of the interspike intervals (ISI) in the data (Fig.~\ref{fig:ecg}).
-Unlike our stochastic DPDSR method (Fig.~\ref{fig:ecg}B), the deterministic methods do not reproduce the ISI variations (Fig.~\ref{fig:ecg}C,D), leading to higher spectral distance and higher overall score.
-Our stochastic method, however, can exhibit different undesirable behavior.
-The trained models can ``skip a beat'' (Fig.~\ref{fig:ecg}B); the prevalence of this behavior depends on the random initialization of the training, as demonstrated by the variable results in Fig.~\ref{fig:ecg}D.
+However, the variations of the interspike intervals (ISI) in the data are not reproduced by the deterministic models SPDSR and GTF (Fig.~\ref{fig:main-results-ext}, rightmost column), leading also to higher spectral distance and higher overall score.
+Of the stochastic methods, only our proposed DPDSR method and the multi-step RSSM-OO method can produce the variations in the interspike intervals.
+Of these two, the RSSM-OO method is more robust to weight initialization.

 \paragraph{Internal dynamics of the trained models}

 To better understand the behavior of the proposed DPDSR method, we now analyze the trained models using tools from dynamical systems theory.
 Specifically, we look at the nature of the attractors of the deterministic part of the trained generative models.
 For contrast, we compare the results with those from the deterministic SPDSR models.
 Apart from the absence of the noise, to SPDSR method is identical to the DPDSR in the architecture and training procedure.
 As such, it provides a useful comparison point for the differences of the stochastic and deterministic methods.